Translated version of this PSD: Armenian

 Environmental and Social Summary

-Category B (ESP 2014).
-Environmental and social risks and impacts associated with the construction and operation of a greenfield 55 MWac solar photovoltaic power plant are being assessed as part of the Environmental and Social Due Diligence ("ESDD") undertaken by an independent international consultant and will be mitigated via the Environmental and Social Action Plan ("ESAP").
+The Project has been Categorised B in accordance with the EBRD's 2014 E&S Policy.
+Environmental and social risks and impacts associated with the construction and operation of a 55 MW greenfield solar photovoltaic power plant and associated T-line for grid connection were assessed as part of the Environmental and Social Due Diligence ("ESDD") and will be mitigated via the implementation of the Environmental and Social Action Plan ("ESAP") agreed with the Client.

 A Non-Technical Summary ("NTS") has been prepared for the Project.